We Help the Disabled Get the Individual and Group Disability Insurance Benefits they Deserve

 - Injuries sustained as the result of illegal or reckless activities.
 Although this exception differs based on the provisions and limitations of each policy, insurance companies don’t like to pay benefits for disabilities they think you could have avoided.
 If you were disabled because of injuries you sustained while driving under the influence, for example, your individual or group disability insurance company may deny you benefits for disability.

-Our seasoned individual disability lawyers and ERISA insurance attorneys offer completely free policy analysis and claim consultations to protect you from falling into these and other traps your individual or group ERISA disability insurance company may set.
+Our seasoned individual Illinois disability attorney offers completely free policy analysis and claim consultations to protect you from falling into these and other traps your individual or group disability insurance company may set.

 Long-Term Disability Insurance Benefits in Illinois